-If there is an immediate threat to others in building (eg, risk of explosion/fire, release of flammable, toxic or otherwise hazardous gases or fumes):
+If there is an immediate threat to others in building, e.g. risk of explosion/fire, release of flammable, toxic or otherwise hazardous gases or fumes:

-- WARN others in the vicinity evacuate area and close the doors - Activate nearest fire alarm and evacuate the building (see evacuation procedures, pg 7) - If it is safe to do so, assist injured/disabled personnel to safe place and report location to the Building Warden - From a safe place, CALL 111 to inform Emergency Services if possible, provide details of substance(s) involved and exact location of incident within building - Contact Campus Security and the Building Warden and advise what has happened as soon as possible after Emergency Services have been contacted - Emergency Services should check any injured or potentially contaminated personnel before leaving DO NOT transport anyone to the hospital.
+- WARN others in the vicinity, evacuate area and close the doors - Activate nearest fire alarm and evacuate the building (See evacuation procedures, pg.
+7) - If it is safe to do so, assist injured/disabled persons to a safe place and report location to the Building Warden - From a safe place, call FENZ (111) if possible, provide details of substance(s) involved and exact location of incident within building - Contact the Building Warden and advise what has happened as soon as possible after Emergency Services have been contacted - Emergency Services should check any injured or potentially contaminated personnel before leaving the affected site DO NOT transport anyone to hospital.